baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

 /bindings/<binding-name>/tags_2 => power
 ```

-## Expose the values of collection entries as binding data with one key per entry value
+## Exposing the values of collection entries as the binding metadata with one key per entry value

+Add the required annotations under the `metadata` section.

+### Example

 ```
 apiVersion: apps.example.org/v1beta1